 This is a commons for the community, a place where food can be produced and shared with others.
 It is just on the other side of the line of trees on the north side of Memorial Grove.

 The official mascot of Bethel College.
 Read the story behind the Thresher.

-Jenzabar Internet Campus Solution/Learning Management System, a place on the Web where students and faculty can obtain information on advising, registration, class locations, schedules, grades, syllabi, attendance, etc.
+Jenzabar Internet Campus Solutions/Learning Management System, a place on the Web where students and faculty can obtain information on advising, registration, class locations, schedules, grades, syllabi, attendance, etc.

-Excellence in sports performance awards mostly for students.
+Excellence in sports performance awards, given mostly to students

 Trail of Two Cities

-The hiking-biking trail that runs alongside Sand Creek and east of Voth Hall and the mods (past the softball field), that connects the cities of Newton and North Newton.
+The hiking-biking trail that runs alongside Sand Creek and east of Voth Hall and the mods (past the softball field), that connects the cities of Newton and North Newton

-Undergraduate Research, Internships and Creative Activity; the annual URICA symposium in spring showcases the work of students.
+Undergraduate Research, Internships and Creative Activity; the annual URICA Symposium in April showcases the work of students.

-YAWP! is our online student-run creative journal.
-YAWP! accepts entries from Bethel College students, faculty, staff and alumni.
+YAWP! is the online student-run creative journal, which accepts submissions from Bethel students, faculty, staff and alumni.